Frosted Black Bottom Cupcakes

 How to Store Black Bottom Cupcakes

-To keep them fresh, store them in a covered container in the refrigerator.
+m fresh, store them in a covered container in the refrigerator.
 They’re safe to keep at room temperature for a day or two, so feel free to bring a few out at the beginning of a meal if you prefer not to eat them cold.
 They also freeze well for up to 3 months as long as they’re stored in an airtight container.
-Just defrost in the refrigerator.
+Just defrost in the refrigerator overnight before eating.

 Why Are There No Eggs in the Cupcake Batter?